robbie-cahill/serve-public/README.md

 You'll see output like
 ```
 Local server listening on http://localhost:3000 # This is the port the server is listening to on localhost
-http://cnrsqd-ip-157-211-241-249.tunnelmole.com is forwarding to localhost:3000 # A public, plain HTTP url for your folder
+http://vsqaam-ip-157-211-241-249.tunnelmole.com is forwarding to localhost:3000 # A public, plain HTTP url for your folder
-https://cnrsqd-ip-157-211-241-249.tunnelmole.com is forwarding to localhost:3000 # A public HTTPS url for your folder
+https://vsqaam-ip-157-211-241-249.tunnelmole.com is forwarding to localhost:3000 # A public HTTPS url for your folder
 ```

 These URLs are random and will be regenerated each time you launch `serve-public`.

+By default the local port will be port `3000`.
+To change this, pass the `--port <port>` parameter.
+For example, `--port 1337` will make the port `1337`.

 ##### Here's what it looks like if you are sharing a plain folder
 ![Sharing a folder](docs/img/serve-folder.png)

-##### Or a website
+##### Or a website, with `index.html` placed in the folder
 ![Sharing a website](docs/img/serve-website.png)

 #### Getting a custom subdomain, or a domain that does not change